HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-Several patterns emerge as particularly useful for collaborative settings: \textit{attention heatmaps} that show density of aggregate attention across visualization elements; \textit{coverage maps} that highlight areas that have received little attention; and \textit{focus convergence} that emphasize where multiple users are focusing.
+Several patterns emerge as particularly useful for collaborative settings: \textit{Attention Heatmaps} show density of aggregate attention; \textit{Coverage Maps} highlight areas that have received little attention; and \textit{Focus Convergence} emphasizes where multiple users are focusing.
+These address complementary collaborative needs identified in prior work on group awareness~\cite{DBLP:conf/cscw/GutwinG98} and collaborative visualization~\cite{Isenberg2011}: collective interest, thorough examination without redundancy~\cite{Sarvghad2016}, and shared discovery.
+Alternative encodings are possible within this framework, including attention trajectories, gaze rays, attention glyphs, and volumetric fields; the choice depends on task requirements, team structure, and analytical goals.
+For this investigation, we prioritize the three patterns as starting points that minimize visual complexity in immersive environments~\cite{Ens2021}.